 Everyone needs protein, including your dog, but as we now know, there are a number of different sources for this essential nutrient.
 What kind of protein is best for your dog?

-Most of us know that dogs need a good source of protein in order to stay healthy and active and live a long, happy life.
+Most of us know that dogs need a good source of protein to stay healthy, active, and live a long, happy life.
 And yet, when comparing the different dog foods available, it can be hard to figure out which will give your pet the right amount and, more importantly, the right kinds of protein.
+High-protein dog food is often marketed as the best option, but it’s essential to understand the details.

 The fact is, not all proteins are made equally.
 Some protein sources are easier for your dog to digest and thus extract their nutrients.
-And just because one dog food has a higher protein content than another doesn’t mean it is necessarily the better one for your pet.
+Just because one dog food has a higher protein content than another doesn't mean it is necessarily better.
 If your dog food is an AAFCO-approved product, your dog will be getting the minimum amount needed to maintain adequate health, but the digestibility and quality of the protein can still vary.

 The Question of Digestibility

-When looking at a dog food’s ingredients label, high-quality dog food will list these protein sources first—lamb, chicken, beef, and some of the by-products of these animals.
-Many people may flinch when they see the word “by-product,” but by-products made up of animal organs, and blood can actually be a good protein source for dogs.
-Commercial dog foods won’t use hides, hair, and hooves, which are very hard for a dog to digest.
+When looking at a dog food's ingredients label, high-quality dog food will list these protein sources first—lamb, chicken, beef, and some of the by-products of these animals.
+Many people may flinch when they see the word “by-product,” but by-products made up of animal organs and blood can actually be a good protein source for dogs.
+Commercial dog foods won't use hides, hair, and hooves, which are very hard for a dog to digest.
+Choosing the right protein sources for dogs ensures they get a complete and balanced diet.

 Types of Protein-Based Food For Your Dog